richard1634/StyleGan2BoundaryTrainer/README.md

 # Latent-Space-Boundary-Trainer-for-StyleGan2

-This is a project I decided to start because of my interest in the technology, I am not assosiated with Nvidia nor
+This is a project I decided to start because of my interest in Generative Machine Learning.
+I am not assosiated with Nvidia nor the university of Hong Kong.

 The goal of this [Google Colab](https://colab.research.google.com/) notebook is to demonstrate the steps taken to modify facial features using StyleGan2.
 The basic steps include: <br />